bylore/bylore.github.io/_pages/about.md

 ---
 ## About

 I work on the mechanics of interface and defect evolution, with a focus on nonlocal theories and multiphysics coupling.
-My research integrates peridynamics, generalized nonlocal operators, and phase-field methods, with an emphasis on their variational structure and theoretical connections.
+My research integrates peridynamics, generalized nonlocal operators, phase-field methods, configurational forces with an emphasis on their variational structure and theoretical connections and also their engineering applications.

 ---